 When teachers and educators finally find an AV material they would like to use, unclear license status or lack of permission for use for educational purposes is another barrier.
 42% of the participants of the "Open GLAM education" study answered "yes" to the question: "Has ever unclear status of copyright prevented you from using interactive materials, digital resources and online collections provided by GLAM institutions (galleries, libraries, archives, museums) for educational purposes?".
 And even when copyright status is clear, another obstacle has been identified by the respondents.
-"Although there is a wealth of audiovisual materials available on Europeana, most of them are "in copyright", which makes it hard for a teacher or a student to use them in school projects, unless they contact the providing institutions to get permission or rely on copyright exceptions."
-Copyright issues were mentioned also by the respondents from collection holder institutions as the main barrier blocking them from offering content from their collections for educational purposes.
+"Although there is a wealth of audiovisual materials available on Europeana, most of them are "in copyright", which makes it hard for a teacher or a student to use them in school projects, unless

 - 2 "A Report on the Development of a Repository of Moving Image Material (...)", p.
 22-23.

 - 3 "Open GLAM & education...", p.
 29.

 - 4 ibid, p.
 33.

-- 5 "TASK FORCE...", p.13.
+- 5 "TASK FORCE...", p.
+13.

 - 6 "Open GLAM & education...", p.
 34.

-- 7 "Open GLAM & education...", p.
-30.